Still Got It

-"Still Got It" is a song by American rapper Tyga featuring fellow Young Money-member, Drake.
-The song was released on October 4, 2011 as the second single from the rapper's debut studio album, Careless World: Rise of the Last King.
+"Still Got It" is a song by American rapper Tyga featuring Canadian rapper Drake.
+The song was released on October 4, 2011, as the second single from the rapper's debut studio album, Careless World: Rise of the Last King.
 The song was produced by Noah "40" Shebib and Supa Dups, appearing as a bonus track on the iTunes Store deluxe edition of the album and as a Hidden Track on the physical copies of this one.
 "Still Got It" marks the rapper's third consecutive release to impact the US Billboard Hot 100, debuting at number 89 for the chart week dated October 24, 2011; also peaking at number 70 on the US Hot R&B/Hip-Hop Songs.

 Track listing

 Music video

 The music video was filmed on New York Street at Paramount Studios in Hollywood, California.
 RichGirl's Audra Simmons is the lead girl in the video.
 Singer Teyana Taylor appears in the video.
 The music video premiered on BET's 106 and Park on April 30, 2012.
 Drake does not make an appearance in the video.
 The video, set in 1988 Harlem, depicts Tyga returning home reassuring that he has not changed while successfully vying for a former flame (Audra Simmons) which he succeeds in.
 Eventually, her jealous ex comes to a party and forcibly take her away as gunshots are heard.